Traveling in Turbulent Times: Doing Your Research Before You Travel

 - Register with the Smart Traveler Enrollment Program.

 - Make sure you have a signed, valid passport with emergency information included.
+Research to see if you need a visa.

 - In cases of an emergency, leave your itinerary with family or friends.